Kathakali exponent Nelliyode Vasudevan Namboothiri no more | Entertainment

 Known for the portrayal of the negative 'chuvanna thadi' (red beard) characters in the classical dance drama, he also excelled in enacting the roles of ''vattamudi'' and ''penkari.''
 Besides the characters of negative shades like 'Kali', 'Dushasanan' and 'Bakan', he was famous for the pious roles like 'Kuchelan' too.

-A scholar in Sanskrit and Hindu Puranas, Namboothiri was a recipient of several honours including Kendra Sangeet Natak Akademi award, Kerala Santeetha Nataka Akademi award, Kerala State Kathakali Prize and so on.
+A scholar in Sanskrit and Hindu Puranas, Namboothiri was a recipient of several honours including Kendra Sangeet Natak Akademi award, Kerala Sangeetha Nataka Akademi award, Kerala State Kathakali Prize and so on.

 He is survived by wife Sreedevi Antharjanam, a son and daughter.